DANCING PANDAS

 Most Pampered and “Holy Cows”

-Mundari Tribe South Sudan African tribes
+Mundari Tribe South Sudan tribes

 The Mundari Tribe’s lives revolve around their cows.
 These magnificent beings are not your typical cows.
 They are the ancient Ankole Watusi breed of cattle.
 These regal animals can easily trace their ancestry back more than 6,000 years and have often been referred to as the “cattle of kings.”